Arabian Magic

-is a side-scrolling hack-and-slash game developed and released by Taito for arcades in 1992.
-It was also released with Taito Legends 2 for PC, PlayStation 2 and Xbox.
+is a side-scrolling hack-and-slash arcade video game developed by Taito and released in 1992.
+It was included in Taito Legends 2 for Microsoft Windows, PlayStation 2, and Xbox.

 Gameplay

 Arabian Magic has seven different stages, each with one of the powerful guardians awaiting the player at the end of each level.
 Each guardian, once defeated, will drop a jewel which forms a part of the Jewel of Seven Colors.
 Guardians, once defeated, will join the player and become a spirit you can summon using the same button as the genie.

 Each level is littered with vases and wooden chests which, when broken, reveal treasure items and power-ups.
 The game has slight RPG elements in that stats, such as life, can be raised.
 The four player characters have the ability to summon a huge genie.
 The genie only stays on screen for a moment, but can be indirectly controlled to attack enemies with powerful blows.